roxyboy/Geophysical-Inverse-Theory/README.md

 # Repository for Geophysical Inverse Theory

-This is a project to mostly keep track of HWs for Geophysical Inverse Theory
+This is a project to mostly keep track of HWs for Geophysical Inverse Theory offered by Dr. Menke at the Lamont-Doherty Earth Observatory.

-## A subsection
+## Textbook

-Test
+Geophysical Data Analysis: Discrete Inverse Theory.
+Third Edition.
+William Menke